elastic/kibana/style_guides/react_style_guide.md

  - https://www.youtube.com/watch?v=ZCuYPiUIONs

 ### Prefer reactDirective over react-component
-reactDirective and react-component are two different ways of embedding react in angular.
+When using ngReact to embed your react components inside angular html, prefer reactDirective over react-component.
+You can read more about these two ngReact methods [here](https://github.com/ngReact/ngReact#features).
 Using `react-component` means adding a bunch of components into angular, while `reactDirective` keeps them isolated, and is also a more succinct syntax.

 Good:
 ```